VR-25/acc/README.md

 ### Current-based Charging Control (EXPERIMENTAL)

-Enabled by setting charging_switch=milliamps (e.g., 0, 250 mA).
+Enabled by setting charging_switch=milliamps (e.g., `acc -s s=0`, `acc -s s=250` or `acc -ss` (wizard)).

-Essentially, this turns current control files into pseudo charging switches.
+Essentially, this turns current control files into _[pseudo] charging switches_.
-Charging may not actually stop, but it'll at least slowdown to the point where it would take a _very long_ time to fill the battery.

-A common positive side effect of this is pseudo idle mode - i.e., the battery may work just as a power buffer.
+A common positive side effect of this is _[pseudo] idle mode_ - i.e., the battery may work just as a power buffer.

+Note: depending on the kernel - at `pause_capacity`, the charging status may either change ("discharging" or "not charging") or remain still ("charging" - not an issue).
+If it changes intermittently, the current is too low; increment it until the issue goes away.

 ### Generic